 Herringbone Tile: A layout similar to chevron but with staggered breaks, a herringbone pattern is a woven pattern.
 This backsplash is common in neutral tones.
 Herringbone would make a beautiful backsplash for white cabinets or dark cabinets.

 Penny Tile: This backsplash idea can use actual pennies or small tiles that are about that size.
 We’ll refer to the second option here.
 Penny tiles usually come on a webbed peel-and-stick backing.
 That means you won’t have to set individual tiles, as the tiny tiles are together as a bigger piece.
 Choose from gorgeous glass penny tiles in any tones you can imagine.
-Cut them apart the larger tiles to mix and match.
+Cut apart the larger tiles to mix and match the colors.

 Multi-Colored Tile: Can’t choose just one tile color?
 Multi-colored tiles are a cheerful option for a kitchen with solid-color cabinets.
 This versatile look can be a pop of rainbow color or monochrome tile.
 Although the title calls to mind bright colors, you can also find a range of shades and tones of one color.